Kanthimathinathan2019rit/movie-rating-prediction/README.md

  # Score matchbox recommender:
        It scores a dataset using matchbox recommender.
  # Evaluate recommender:
-       this is the final dataset it evaluates and gives the accuracy values,and this evaluate recommender is used to evaluates a recommender model.
+       this is the final dataset it evaluates and gives the accuracy values this evaluate recommender is used to evaluates a recommender model.

  After creating, run the model by clicking run button in the bottom side.
 After running successfully, we can score and evaluate the model.